alvaroserdotte/STM32-SERVO-FOC-PMSM-with-Encoder/README.md

 - Iq and Id PID current control
 - My Encoder have 2000 cpr, that means 8000 rising and falling edges in TIMER 2 Encoder Input
 - The motor is running fw and bw depending on Iq Set point, positive and negative POT variable values changed in debug mode (Simulating a potenciometer)
+- Encoder Z input to "align" incremental encoder and the software
+- Absolute position measurement in degrees
+  - TIM2 compare generates interrupt each time the Encoder input counts 2000 pulses up, or down.

 # PHOTOS
 ## Fanuc motors